SKstudies/ideamagix-test-project/frontend/README.md

 #db logic

 // i am thinking of this logic :::
-// 1. how about this admin can add a course without lectures at the first.
+// 1.admin can add a course without lectures at the first.
 // so we can get everything

 // a.
 Name